 The holiday of fruitful autumn

 The most widespread celebration in Slovenia related to wine and the culture of wine is the celebration of St Martin's Day.
 It is celebrated on 11 November and for a week or two after that.
 You will not experience autumn dancing like this anywhere else in Europe, so visit one of the large celebrations of St Martin's Day.
-Pan-Slovenian joy kicks off events at the world's oldest vine which is listed in the Guinness Book of World Records.
-It grows in the second largest Slovenian city Maribor, and has yielded red grapes of one of the oldest indigenous Slovenian varieties for almost 500 years.
-The pride in the wine and the new wine vintage can be felt all the time all over the country from the ceremonial harvest of the Old Vine at the beginning of October to the celebrations of St Martin's Day.
+To really experience the celebration of St Martin's Day, you should drive to the source of wine—to vineyards and winemakers.
 St Martin's Day is celebrated not only in all Slovenian wine-growing regions, but from the Mediterranean Sea to the Pannonian plains.
-Be part of the merry atmosphere upon the birth of the new wine.

 When must turns into wine